J.B. Hunt wins C&S trucking contract

 Two former Webster Trucking drivers told the Reformer that they have been contacted by a recruiter from J.B.
 Hunt and asked if they would like to come drive for the company.
 The drivers were offered $975 a week and promised they would only work five days a week and would be home each night.
 Both drivers told the Reformer they turned down the job offer.

-The wife of a former driver told the Reformer that she wasn’t surprised the drivers turned down the offer, as when her husband
+The wife of a former driver told the Reformer that she wasn’t surprised the drivers turned down the offer, as when her husband left the job he was making nearly $1,300 a week.

 Another source told the Reformer that J.B.
 Hunt expected it would lose about half the current drivers, though it was looking to locally hire 37 people to fulfill its contract commitment to C&S. It is uncertain what the employment picture is like for drivers not locally based.